mohammad-prb/js-flash/README.md

 #### Types Configuration

-You can set these properties for different message types:
+You can set these properties for different message types in base configuration:

 | Property          | Description                           |
 |:------------------|:--------------------------------------|